-- The Victorian Government has introduced a pandemic-specific framework that ensures Victoria can effectively manage the COVID-19 pandemic and future pandemics.
+- In 2021, the Victorian Government introduced a pandemic-specific framework to ensure Victoria could effectively manage the COVID-19 pandemic and any future pandemics.

-- The framework will be used to manage the current and future pandemics instead of the State of Emergency framework, which was designed to respond to serious, short-term events.
+- The framework was and will be used to manage the current and future pandemics instead of the State of Emergency framework, which was designed to respond to serious, short-term events.

 - The State of Emergency in Victoria ended at 11.59pm on 15 December 2021 and will not be extended to manage the COVID-19 pandemic.